-With over 200km of diverse coastline and a strong maritime history, Northern Ireland is the perfect destination for a relaxing touring holiday.
-You could easily use our truly beautiful harbours and coastal villages as a loose itinerary for your visit to Northern Ireland because while they share much in common, each offers something unique and different for you to discover and inspire your next short break or weekend getaway.
+With over 200km of diverse coastline and a strong maritime history, we have beautiful harbours and coastal villages by the dozen.
+While they share much in common, each offers something unique and different for you to discover and inspire your next short break or weekend getaway.

 Strangford, County Down